-2020 note: Due to the high volume of certification course requests and additional classes to be scheduled, we are suspending the EWINS course for next year.
-We may return it to the schedule eventually.
+2020 note: Due to the high volume of certification course requests and additional classes to be scheduled, we are limiting the EWINS course for next year to only 4 sessions – please check the schedule closely, if interested in attending these workshops.
 We WILL still offer the course as an option for airlines requesting it to be delivered at remote facilities.

 We are proud to announce our new updated EWINS (Enhanced Weather Information Systems) course.
 For the first time, an aircraft dispatcher school will provide EWINS training in house.
 This is not “Orientation to EWINS” as prescribed in a common Aircraft dispatcher certification course, and what other schools claim as a true EWINS course – our curriculum matches the outline prescribed by the FAA for EWINS certification.
 Sheffield is offering a 2-day EWINS (Enhanced Weather Information Systems) training course.